FAQ

 Typically, Semper K9 evaluates over 100 candidates each year.
 Depending on the availability of candidates we accept 10-15 new dogs into our program each year.

 Semper K9 does not have a breeding program.
-Our mission is to use rescue dogs.
-Our rescue partner is Operation Paws for Homes, but we will look at other rescues and shelters when trying to find a perfect match for one of our veterans.
-Occasionally we are provided purebred dogs that are donated to us by members of the community who want to give back to our veterans.
+Our mission includes the use of rescue dogs.
+We use multiple local rescue resources and look at other rescues and shelters when trying to find a perfect match for one of our veterans.
+We are also provided purebred dogs that are donated to us by members of the community who want to give back to our veterans.

 We treat every candidate we evaluate indifferently.
-The majority of dogs that are in our program are Labrador Retrievers, German Shepherds or cross-breeds of those.
+The majority of dogs that are in our program are Labrador Retrievers, Golden Retrivers or cross-breeds of those.

 All our Service Dogs are trained and supervised by our Director of K9 Programs, Christopher Baity.
 Also our founder and Executive Director, Baity is a formally trained Marine Corps working dog handler, trainer, and instructor.
-The bulk of the training of our service dogs is conducted by our K9 Coaches and their families with Baity’s instruction.
+Our training staff and approved inmates in our programs with the Federal Bureau of Prisons, along with volunteer K9 Coaches, also train our dogs.

 While we will evaluate and determine the eligibility for your family pet, all service dog candidates require an intense and strenuous training routine and regiment.
 Semper K9 offers maintenance training on family/companion pets to determine their candidacy as your Service Dog.
 Apply to our maintenance training program HERE.